cycfi/qplug/docs/index.md

     alt="qplug architecture" />

 1. [Elements](https://github.com/cycfi/elements) is a lightweight,
    fine-grained, resolution independent, modular GUI library.
-Elements, is extremely lightweight… and modular.
 You compose very fine-grained, flyweight “elements” to form deep element hierarchies using a declarative interface with heavy emphasis on reuse.

 2. [Q](https://github.com/cycfi/Q) is a cross-platform C++ library for Audio Digital Signal Processing.
 The Q DSP Library is designed to be simple and